TJZLiu/Business-Case-5-Cryptocurrency-Dashboard/README.md

 ![Alt text](https://github.com/TJZLiu/Business-Case-5-Cryptocurrency-Dashboard/blob/main/readme_img/6.png?raw=true "Optional Title")

-Below the Candlestick graph, we can find the predictions for the next seven days based on three different time series models that we used in our previous project.
-The three selected models are the Holt Linear model, the Holt-Winters model, and the SARIMA (Seasonal ARIMA) model.
+Below the Candlestick graph, we can find the predictions for the next seven days based on two different time series models that we used in our previous project.
+The two selected models are the Holt Linear model and the Holt-Winters model.

 ![Alt text](https://github.com/TJZLiu/Business-Case-5-Cryptocurrency-Dashboard/blob/main/readme_img/7.png?raw=true "Optional Title")